lociko97/vision-camera-pose-detector/README.md

 ```

-Returns an empty object if nothing was found or a Pose object with names of landmarks as keys and Landmark objects as their values of the detected pose.
+Returns an empty object if nothing was found or a Pose object with names of landmarks as keys and Landmark objects as their values.

 You can see the list of possible landmarks and other info here: https://developers.google.com/ml-kit/vision/pose-detection